Lupin3000/Tello-Python/readme.md

 The owner of this project assumes no responsibility for any damage, issues, or legal consequences resulting from the use of this software.
 Use it at your own risk and ensure compliance with all applicable laws and regulations.

-**Compatibility notes**

-Currently, this project is only fully supported on macOS.
-Users on other operating systems might encounter compatibility issues or limitations when running the project.
-Please ensure you are using macOS for the best experience.

 ## Installation

 ### Minimum requirements